Waymaz/bumuo/DOCS_INDEX.md

-# 📚 CodeVerse Documentation Index
+# 📚 BumuO Documentation Index

-Welcome to CodeVerse!
+Welcome to BumuO!
 This guide will help you navigate all the documentation.

 ## 🚀 Getting Started (Start Here!)